harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 "*average excess return .... is as low as -95% per month for deep out the money (OTM) puts*"

-so going back to our formula higher option prices leads to a higher $K_{\text{var}}$, this takes into effect the voltility skew.
+so going back to our formula higher option prices leads to a higher $K_{\text{var}}$, this takes into effect the volatility skew.

 So finally our method will be using, using VIX as a proxy.
-The vix uses the same excat method as Demeterfi, Derman, Kamal & Zou.
-However, Vix just square roots the solution then mutiplys it by 100.
+The VIX uses the same exact method as Demeterfi, Derman, Kamal & Zou.
+However, Vix just square roots the solution then multiplies it by 100.
 As I do have access to historical VIX data and S&P 500.
-Now we are in a postion we can estimate values for $K_{\text{var}}$ and $v(T)$.
-There are a few differences in replication method and the Vix.
+Now we are in a position we can estimate values for $K_{\text{var}}$ and $v(T)$.
+There are a few differences in replication method and the VIX.

 ## [Backtest](<backtest.md>)

-The maths outlined above leds us to us VIX as a propety $ K_{\text{var}} $
+The maths outlined above leads us to us VIX as a property $ K_{\text{var}} $

 ## References